Sorry Mrs. Carter: Critical reception

 "Sorry Mrs. Carter" received primarily negative responses from music critics upon its release.
 Courtney Carter of The Huffington Post cited the song and its music video as examples of society's glorification of the side chick.
 She criticized Liv for promoting an alleged encounter with a married man as "her claim to fame" and "claim to self-esteem."
-TV Guide's Tim Surette described Liv's performance as worse than "a bunch of pots and pans clanging together."
+TV Guides Tim Surette described Liv's performance as worse than "a bunch of pots and pans clanging together."
 The single was described as "embarrassing" and a "trainwreck" by In Touch Weekly and Bustle.

 Critics have also commented on the song's message.
 Ariana Bacle of Entertainment Weekly was confused over Liv's intentions for the song, questioning if the rapper was apologizing to Beyoncé about her flirtation with Jay Z or his alleged, inappropriate behavior with other women.
 Bacle chose the lyrics, "You got a good girl, why she messing with a bad guy?" as a point of confusion, in which the song transitions to become more "directed at Mrs. Carter-Knowles' decisions."
-In Touch Weekly's Carly Sitzer viewed the track as "ultra-confusing", and cast doubt on Liv's claims of being a victim and the object of Beyoncé's jealousy.
-Echoing this thought, Bustle's Kaitlin Reilly was critical of Liv's interpretation of herself as a victim in the song's lyrics.
+In Touch Weeklys Carly Sitzer viewed the track as "ultra-confusing", and cast doubt on Liv's claims of being a victim and the object of Beyoncé's jealousy.
+Echoing this thought, Bustles Kaitlin Reilly was critical of Liv's interpretation of herself as a victim in the song's lyrics.

 The single has been considered a publicity ploy by media commentators.
 Inquisitr's Addam Corré expressed doubts over the authenticity of the song, and equated it to a publicity stunt.
 The recording was described as Liv's attempt to gain wider exposure by Boston Heralds Kevin O'Leary, who called her a "small-time rapper."
 The Miami Herald wrote that releasing a song about Beyoncé was "one surefire way to get publicity for your song."
 Beyoncé's fans reacted negatively to the single on social media.
 Following the release of Beyoncé's "Sorry" in 2016, it was speculated that Liv was the "Becky with the good hair" referenced on the track in response to "Sorry Mrs. Carter".

 "Sorry Mrs. Carter" did earn some positive reviews.
 Amy Zimmerman of The Daily Beast called the song a "fantastic Garage band gem", and jokingly described Liv as either "totally insane or the future first female president".
 HipHopDX included it on the list of the top ten most popular hip hop singles for the weeks of August 9, 2014, and August 23, 2014.